These are a few of my Favorite Things . . .

 The Complete America’s Test Kitchen TV Show Cookbook – My dad likes watching America’s Test Kitchen and got me this cookbook in 2010.
 It is the most used cookbook I own.
 It is like an encyclopedia for fool-proof recipes.
 I have posted countless recipes from this book over the years, many have become staples for my family, like my beloved Easy Vanilla Buttercream and all-butter pie dough.

 It’s clear from looking at my copy of the book that it’s well loved: there are post-it tabs sticking out and folded up pieces of paper as bookmarks.
-My cookbook is 2001-2010, but I now see they have the 2001-2021 edition available for pre-order!
+My cookbook is 2001-2010, but I now see they have the 2001-2021 edition!
 I think 10 years more of recipes warrants another copy!
 It’s every recipe from the show – how impressive is that!
-The 2001-2017 version is available now and looks pretty comprehensive as well.
+The 2001-2017 version is also available and looks pretty comprehensive as well.

 I hope you’ve enjoyed reading about my favorite things in the kitchen!